oxinabox/oxinabox.github.io/_posts/2018-10-03-Dispatch,-Traits-and-Metaprogramming-Over-Reflection.md

 </div>

-Also, **notice that it is now nolonger a nice clean static dispatch.**
+Also, **notice that it is now no longer a nice clean static dispatch.**
 Because it depends on the global state of the method table.
 Which will mean that it has to resolve the trait at run-time.
 So it will be slower.